Preparation

 The Route

-& Mulga Park Rd (second night, bush camp) to Ayres Rock (Yulara).
-We spent two nights at Yulara
+Mulga Park Rd (second night, bush camp) to Ayres Rock (Yulara).
+We spent two nights at Yulara then

-then on via the Great Central Hwy to Giles Weather Station.
-We stayed at a caravan park at
+on via the Great Central Hwy to Giles Weather Station.
+We stayed at a caravan park at Warakurna

-Warakurna Roadhouse near Giles.
-This was our first experience of caged fuel pumps
+Roadhouse near Giles.
+This was our first experience of caged fuel pumps with No Photos

 From Giles to Wiluna is just south of west and about 1000Km.
 This would be our first